 Under Louisiana law, an LLC name must contain the words “limited liability company” or the abbreviation “L.L.C.” or “L.C.”
 (The name of a low-profit SMLLC must contain the words “Low-Profit Limited Iability Company,” the abbreviation “L3C”, or the abbreviation “l3c.”)

 Your LLC’s name must be distinguishable from the names of other business entities already on file with the Louisiana Secretary of State.
-Names may be checked for availability online or by phone at 225-925-4704, fax to 225-932-5314, or mail to Louisiana Secretary of State, P. O. Box 94125, Baton Rouge, La.
-70804.
-You may reserve a name for up to 60 days by filing a Name Reservation of Corporation & Limited Liability form with the secretary of state.
-The reservation must be filed by mail or online.
+Names may be checked for availability online.
+You may reserve a name for up to 60 days by filing a Name Reservation form (Form #398) with the Secretary of State.
+The reservation may be filed by mail or online.
 The filing fee is $25.

 A Louisiana LLC is created by filing Articles of Organization Limited Liability Company(Form #365) with the Louisiana Secretary of State.
 The articles must include the LLC's name and address; its purpose; and its duration.
 The signed articles must be notarized.
 The articles must be accompanied by an Initial Report (form #973) which lists the LLC’s members' and managers' names and addresses.